Anime: Fan response

-As of the 2020s, many anime fans and followers use social media platforms and other sites like YouTube, Bilibili, Twitch, Fandom, Facebook, Instagram, Reddit, Discord, Tumblr, 4chan, TikTok and Twitter, with online communities and databases such as IMDb and MyAnimeList to discuss anime, manga, and track their progress watching respective series, as well as using news outlets such as Anime News Network.
+As of the 2020s, many anime fans and followers use social media platforms and other sites like YouTube, Bilibili, Twitch, Fandom, Facebook, Instagram, Reddit, Discord, Tumblr, 4chan, TikTok and Twitter, with online communities and databases such as IMDb and MyAnimeList used to discuss anime, manga, and track progress watching respective series, as well as with news outlets such as Anime News Network.

 According to Crunchyroll's research data from 2023 to 2024 provided by its President Rahul Parini, there are approximately 800 million people globally (outside of China and Japan) who are either highly aware of anime, show interest in anime, or currently watch anime and identify as fans.
 According to a 2024 survey conducted on anime fans by Polygon, 65% of the surveyed anime fans said that they find anime more emotionally compelling than other forms of media and more than 3 in 4 of millennial and Gen Z fans use the medium as a form of escapism.
 Almost two-thirds of the anime-watching Gen Z audience said they emotionally connect better with anime than they do with traditional media.
 Over 50% of surveyed Gen Z anime fans said that anime influences their identity, fashion and social understanding.

-Due to anime's increased popularity in the 21st century, a large number of celebrities such as Elon Musk, BTS and Ariana Grande have stated that they are anime fans.
+Due to anime's increased popularity in the 21st century, a large number of celebrities such as Elon Musk, BTS, Ariana Grande, Billie Eilish, and Michael B. Jordan have stated that they are anime fans.

 Anime style

-One of the key points that differentiated anime from a handful of Western cartoons is the potential for visceral content.
+One of the key points that differentiated anime from many Western cartoons was the prominence of darker and more explicit content.
 Once the expectation that the aspects of visual intrigue or animation are just for children is put aside, the audience can realize that themes involving violence, suffering, sexuality, pain, and death can all be storytelling elements utilized in anime just as much as other media.

 "Japanese animation is so different from what airs here.
 It's far edgier, more adult and violent."